odan/odan.github.io/_posts/2022-07-02-slim4-ebook-online.md

 the new eBook online portal directly after the checkout process.

 For the future I also plan the possibility to unlock single articles there.
-In addition, I will log all changes and enhancements in a changelog file.
+In addition, I will log all changes and new articles in a changelog file.

 If you have already purchased this eBook I can send you a link via email.
 Please just contact me.